 She is well known for stalking IndyCAR drivers, dreams about starring in the hit reality show Duck Dynasty and not-so-secretly hopes to marry Dale Earnhardt, Jr. She also enjoys country music concerts and four wheeling the back roads of Indiana.

-A native of Indianapolis, Melissa Thompson offers extensive experience in event and logistics planning and public space management to clients.
+A native of Indianapolis, Melissa Thompson offers extensive experience in event and logistics planning and public space management to the clients of Hathaway Strategies.

 Melissa also serves on the Indianapolis Board of Public Safety, volunteers for Purchased, Inc., a local non-profit with a focus on education and awareness of human trafficking, is the Republican Township Chair for Washington Township and just happens to be an avid flag football player and runner.